cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

 ## **cloudify.nodes.terraform**

 This is the base node type.
-The properties are also avaiulable in [cloudify.nodes.terraform.Module](#cloudify.nodes.terraform.Module).
+The properties are also available in [cloudify.nodes.terraform.Module](#cloudify.nodes.terraform.Module).

 **Properties**